 Entry to record the cheque received

-If the insurance claim does not cover the full inventory cost and there is a loss, then the journal entries are
+The above example demonstrates that the insurance claim is fully honored.
+However, there can be a different scenario.
+What if the insurance claim does not cover the full inventory cost and there is a loss, then the journal entries will be as below.

-Interested to purchase an accounting software.
-Check out tally and zoho accounting software
+Interested in purchasing accounting software.
+Check out Tally and Zoho accounting software

 Is receiving a cheque credit or debit?

-Receiving Cheque is a debit in the Journal entry as there is an inflow of funds.
+Receiving a Cheque is a debit in the Journal entry as there is an inflow of funds.

 Cash transactions are not that frequent.
 So, all Checks are deposited in the bank account, which is why we consider Bank GL for recording these Check transactions.